iovcc/iovcc.github.io/_pages/about.md

 ## About the IO/VCC

-The IO/VCC was created in Jul 2020 by Carlos Delfino, Marcelo Samsoniuk and Paulo Mathias after the analysis of a very weird segment of Verilog code:
+The IO/VCC was created in Jul 2020 by Marcelo Samsoniuk and Paulo Mathias after the analysis of a very weird segment of Verilog code:

 ```